percona/pmm/doc/source/deploy/server/ami.rst

    *Your instance settings are summarized in a special area.
 Click the Launch with 1 click button to continue.*

+.. note:: The :guilabel:`Launch with 1 click` button may alternatively be titled
+          as :guilabel:`Accept Software Terms & Launch with 1-Click`.

 .. _pmm/ami/instance-setting/ec2-console.adjusting: